Three Levers

 Advertisers publish their embeddings.
 Users and publishers don’t.

 Advertiser embeddings are public.
 “I want people interested in marathon training” is a storefront sign.
-There’s no reason to hide it.
 Advertisers can see each other’s positions, like seeing what shelf space a competitor occupies.

-Advertisers can’t strategically shift toward high-traffic regions because they don’t know where those are.
-They learn indirectly through performance feedback, the way a store learns from foot traffic.
+Advertisers learn where demand is indirectly, through performance feedback, the way a store learns from foot traffic.

 Platform Competition Does the Rest